 Creating a single record from multiple records in SAS using a Data Step

-This example uses a small data set -raw_data where each subject ID has from one to three diagnosis codes (D1–D3).
+This example uses a small data set -raw_data where each subject ID has one to three diagnosis codes (D1–D3).

 It is difficult to create a frequency distribution of this data.